 NEW!
-While putting together the seed kits, we decided to start some seeds at the library, using a container BPL's Patrick made with our laser cutter.
-Learn about how seeds grow through our time-lapse video of beans, radishes, and carrots, and tag us on social media (facebook, instagram or twitter - @BurlONLibrary) to let us know how your seeds are doing!
+To celebrate Spring, we decided to start some seeds at the library using a container BPL's Patrick made with our laser cutter.
+Learn about how seeds grow through our time-lapse video of beans, radishes, and carrots, and tag us on social media (facebook, instagram or twitter - @BurlONLibrary) to let us know how your seeds are doing.

 Read about how our Seed Library usually works below.